zisanayy/resumeiq/README.md

 # resumeiq
-AI-powered Resume Analyzer built with FastAPI, React and Machine Learning.
+AI-powered Resume Analyzer using FastAPI, NLP and Machine Learning.